 Another question to ask yourself is how well your new software will integrate with third-party tools.
 30% of buyers see application compatibility as very important drivers of new software purchase and it’s not surprising as, with the rise of SaaS and mobile applications, organizations are increasingly required to link their supply chain systems to external cloud-based systems.
 Software subscription plans will often cover integration but for that, you’ll pay a premium.

 Testing the integration of apps with ERP or WMS is not without risk and could easily result in disruptions to normal service.
 More specifically have you considered the logistical implications of possible integration with upstream and downstream supply chains?
 Supplier-to-ERP communication is an essential component of a lean supply chain, which means there’s a need to standardize data format across systems.
 Poor integration is costly because it means logistical operations are inefficient for example, if your ERP does not allow you to plan around an ASN then it’s probable you’ll struggle to fulfill orders to the appropriate timescale.

 The final hurdle to address when considering integration is the necessity for a project manager to put in place a robust change management training plan.
 Organizational change management goes beyond just implementing a new system.
 There should always be an emphasis on KPI analysis in relation to the wider business goals, with a focus on educating team members across departments.
 By addressing these hidden costs at the outset, your supply chain software implementation is more likely to stay on track financially.

-Lauren Stafford serves as a Digital Publishing Specialist at ERP Focus, a platform which gathers together the latest thinking, news and research about ERP software.
+Lauren Stafford serves as a Digital Publishing Specialist at ERP Focus, a platform that gathers together the latest thinking, news, and research about ERP software.
 Have insight to share?
 Read more information on Ultra Consultants Guest Blogging.